kev512/WalkMyDog/README.md

 To add changes from your local computer to the repository server you must push them:

 > - Android Studio: **VCS > Git > Push... > 'branch_name' --> origin : 'branch_name' > Push**

+To merge the new branch with the **"master"** branch, perform the **"Compare & pull request"** operation.
+For security reasons, auto-merge is disabled and requires additional approval.
+Once your changes are approved, the branch will be merged with the master branch and then deleted.

+#### Important!

+Whenever you return to work on code, you should update your local project.
+By default, on your computer, you will be switched to the branch you last worked on.

+To update a project:

+> - Android Studio: on the lower right corner, click on **"your_branch_name" > switch to master > Checkout**
+> - After **master** is checked out, go to: **Git > :arrow_lower_left: Update project... > OK**

+After this operation, you will have the latest version of the project.
+To start working on a new feature, create a new branch.

 ---